kyaiooiayk/Feature-Correlation-Selection-Importance-Engineering-Notes/README.md

 *List of notebooks focused on feature selection, feature importance and feature engineering*
 ***

+## What is what?
+- Features correlation
+- Features selection
+- Features importance
+- Feature engineering
+***

 ## A note on the notebook rendering
 Each notebook has two versions (all python scripts are unaffected by this):
 - One where all the markdown comments are rendered in black& white.
 These are placed in the folder named `GitHub_MD_rendering` where MD stands for MarkDown.